 Our adventure guides us through country graced with sun and azure seas, rich in mythology, art, architecture and history.
 Greece is truly the stuff of legend, from the birthplace of the Olympics, Democracy and Philosophy; Classical temples to amazingly advanced Bronze Age civilizations; site of half of the Wonders of the Ancient World.

 September 23 - October 7, 2017 (15 days).

 Includes: Cruise of the Greek Islands!

-Places: Mycenae - Tolo - Loutra Thermopilon - Calino - Pallini - Lindos - Epidaurus - Delphi - Olympia - Nauplion - Santorini Airport - Crete - Mykonos - Greece - Rhodes
+Places: Mycenae - Tolo - Loutra Thermopilon - Kalymnos - Pallini - Lindos - Epidaurus - Delphi - Olympia - Nafplion - Santorini Airport - Crete - Mykonos - Greece - Rhodes

 Late afternoon departure for Greece via London with British Airways from Vancouver.

 We arrive early evening, transfer to the hotel, check in and have dinner.
 (D)

 Enjoy a morning sightseeing tour of Athens as we mount the Acropolis to visit the iconic Parthenon and the Erechteum.
 Our tour proceeds to take in some views and modern highlights of the famous city, passing the tomb of the Unknown Soldier, Parliament House, the Presidential Palace, Panathenian Stadium, the Temple of Olympian Zeus, the Academy, the University and the National Library.
 Enjoy the afternoon at leisure; perhaps spend time in the historic Plaka area or relax in Greek style with a beer or Ouzo and soak up the atmosphere.
 (B,D)